 - Go to the feedback tab in App Wizard.

 - Select “I’m a software vendor.
-I’d like to integrate my app with Okta.” to add CPM to the Okta Integration Network (OIN).
+I’d like to integrate my app with Okta.” to add N2WS to the Okta Integration Network (OIN).

 - Click “Submit your app for review.”
 You will now be redirected to the OIN Manager.